 Some men talk about their ex-wives with disdain.
 Dave was different.

 This llama gives me a look of disdain and I trek back inside with the rest of the mourners.

-Dave’s ashes are held in a small wood box on a living room side table,the box hidden with a shawl that has a rose coming up through a crack between the shawl and the box.
+Dave’s ashes are held in a small wood box on a living room side table.
 A slide show on a nearby television shows high lights of Dave’s life; his marriage, the birth of his children, his life as a young man, photos of his father and mother, pictures of him smiling.
-Dave would be pleased with the turnout, not particularly pleased with the preacher, pleased with Kathy and Kim,and he would be back in the kitchen tasting the treats if he was still standing.
+Dave would be pleased with the turnout, not particularly pleased with the preacher, pleased with Kathy and Kim,and he would be back in the kitchen tasting the treats if he was still with us.